ovh/docs/pages/web_cloud/domains/dns_zone_mx/guide.en-gb.md

 >
 > - If your domain name does not use OVHcloud DNS servers, you will need to modify the MX records using the interface of the service provider that manages your domain name configuration.
 >
-> - If your domain name is with OVHcloud, you can check if it uses our OVHcloud configuration in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), in the `DNS Servers`{.action} section.
-Next, select the domain name concerned, and go to the `General information`{.action} tab.
-If `Active` is displayed under **DNS servers**, the domain name uses OVHcloud DNS servers.
+> - If your domain name is with OVHcloud, you can check if OVHcloud is using our OVHcloud configuration in your [Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/en/&ovhSubsidiary=fr).
+Once you have clicked on the domain concerned, in the `General information`{.action} tab, in the `DNS servers`{.action} section, if the `Active` comment is present under ‘**DNS servers**’, you will use OVHcloud DNS servers.
 >
 > ![email](images/dns-servers-enabled.png){.thumbnail}